 What should we be thinking about in the hospitality industry?
 How do we assure long-term financial viability?
 Well the answer has not really changed since the dawn of Marketing.

 “Long-term financial viability comes when someone–in our case, guests–gladly pay for our offerings.”
 Wise words from Trevor Stuart-Hill of Revenue Matters.
 But how do we assure that is the case.
-Stuart-Hill details 5 areas to scrutinize in order to maximize opportunity.
+Stuart-Hill details 5 effective marketing tips in order to maximize opportunity.
 Making sure these areas are genuinely customer-centric is the goal.

 2) Pricing Schemes